kworkflow/kworkflow/documentation/man/kw.rst

 same name twice, **kw** will issue a warning; the '-f' will suppress this message.

-2. --ls lists all the .config file versions available.
+2. --list|-l lists all the .config file versions available.

 3. --get *NAME* [-f]: Get a config file based on the *NAME* and paste it in the current directory.
 It pop-up a warning message because this operation override the current .config file.
 The user can suppress this warning by using -f flag.

-4. --rm *NAME* [-f]: Remove config labeled with *NAME*.
+4. --remove|-rm *NAME* [-f]: Remove config labeled with *NAME*.
 It pop-up a warning message because it will remove the config file from kw management.
 The user can suppress this warning by using -f.

 v, vars
 ~~~~~~~